-There are many places to stay in Placencia – from low-cost lodging to all inclusive Belize Resorts such as The Inn At Roberts Grove and Chabil Mar Villas and others.
-Snorkelling is easiliy accessible from virtually any point from the beach.
+There are many places to stay in Placencia – from low-cost lodging to all inclusive Belize Resorts such as Chabil Mar Villas and others.
+Snorkelling is easily accessible from virtually any point from the beach.
 The waters are clear and shallow meaning it is often a few steps from your hotel room to find an excellent snorkel spot.

 Placencia Now Major Tourism Attraction

 There are several small gift shops, a post office and some night life.
-Nearby Mango Creek-Independence Village also has a disco and weekend activity, as well as a big football field which is home to one of Belize’s top football clubs.
+Nearby Mango Creek-Independence Village has a disco and weekend activity for the adventurous wishing to get out of Placencia, as well as a big football field which is home to one of Belize’s top football clubs.
 A trip to nearby Seine Bight, a traditional Garifuna village a few miles north of the peninsula, provides a chance to sample Garifuna cooking and music (including traditional drumming and modern Punta Rock).
 The Maya ruins of Nim Li Punit and Lubantuum, as well as the Cockscomb Basin Wildlife Preserve are a day trip from Placencia.

-The Placencia Placencia is about a two hour drive from Belmopan, capital of Belize.
-The once bumpy Placencia road is now fully paved.
-A modern airport has just been built and this makes for easy access to the peninsula.
+Placencia is about a two hour drive from Belmopan, capital of Belize.
+The once bumpy Placencia road is now fully paved but has dozens of speed bumps), so unless you know the road well, stick to under 50 miles per hour.
+A modern airstrip is right at the entrance to the peninsula.
 Placencia is located at 16°30′50″N 88°22′0″W (map opens in new window).

-Fly fishers search for the picky permit in search of a Grand Slam while hardly kayakers paddle from one postcard island to the next.
-For more leisurely island hopping climb aboard a luxury catamaran complete with Captain and catering staff.
+Fly fishers look for the picky permit in search of a Grand Slam while hardly kayakers paddle from one postcard island to the next.
+For more leisurely island hopping climb aboard a luxury catamaran complete with a captain and catering staff.

 Watch Belize Placencia Video – A Bike Ride Through The Village

 The people of Placencia remain its greatest asset.
-A microcosm of the nation at large, in Placencia you would find every ethnic group including Latinos, Garifunas, Creoles, Maya,, Mennonite, East Indian and Chinese.
+A microcosm of the nation at large, in Placencia you would find every ethnic group including Latinos, Garifunas, Creoles, Maya,, Mennonite, East Indian and Chinese and of course hundreds of North American and European immigrants.
 For the visitors this means an experience that is unabashedly authentic.
 In Placencia no one remains of stranger for very long.
 From your first very first of footstep in the sand you are a welcome member of the community.

 Things To Do In Placencia